The Animatrix: Kid's Story

-Kid's Story is the only one of the animated shorts contained in The Animatrix in which Neo (Keanu Reeves) appears.
+Kid's Story is the only one of the animated shorts contained in The Animatrix in which Neo appears, though as a shadow.
 The story takes place during the six-month gap between The Matrix and The Matrix Reloaded, where Neo has joined the crew of the Nebuchadnezzar and is helping the rebels free other humans from the Matrix.
-Kid (Clayton Watson), who was formerly known as Michael Karl Popper, is a disaffected teenager who feels there is something wrong with the world.
+Kid, who was formerly known as Michael Karl Popper (a reference to the philosopher of science arguing that a single counterexample can refute a scientific theory), is a disaffected teenager who feels there is something wrong with the world.
 One night, the Kid goes on his computer and onto a hacker chat room on the Internet, asking why it feels more real when he's dreaming than when he's awake.
 He gets a response from an unknown person (presumably Neo) and then he asks who it is and if he is alone.

 The next day, he is at school, where he absent-mindedly scribbles Neo and Trinity's name and writes "get me out of here" in his notebook.
 He receives a call from Neo on his cell phone, who warns him that a group of Agents is coming for him and he gets chased throughout the high school, before ultimately getting cornered on the roof.
-He asserts his faith in Neo and throws himself off the roof.
+He calmly asserts his faith in Neo and throws himself off the roof.
 At the Kid's funeral, among the people is his teacher, who converses with another school staff member and says that the world they live in is not real and the real world is somewhere else.
-He also says that reality can be scary and the world must have been a harmful place for the Kid and he is now in a better world.
+He also says that reality can be scary and the world must have been a harmful place for the Kid and that at the very least, he is now in a better world.

-The next scene fades out as the Kid awakens in the real world to see Neo and Trinity (Carrie-Anne Moss) watching over him.
+The next scene fades out as the Kid awakens in the real world to see Neo and Trinity watching over him.
 They remark that he has achieved "self substantiation" (removing oneself from the Matrix without external aid), which was considered impossible.
-In both the scene and The Matrix Reloaded, the Kid believes that it was Neo who saved him, but Neo says that he saved himself.
+In both the scene and The Matrix Reloaded, the Kid believes that it was Neo who saved him, but Neo tells him that he saved himself.
 The last scene shows the Kid's last question on the hacker chat room being answered with "You are not alone."